There are 17 names in this directory beginning with the letter F.

 Fossilization is a stage in second language acquisition in which a learner is not able to advance past a certain point in perceiving or producing a structure or pronunciation.

-Free variation refers to alternation of phonological forms of a word by one speaker that can be interchanged based on social contexts, without altering meaning. ex: [jɛ] 'yeah' [jɛs] 'yes' [ɹut] [ɹawt] 'route'
+Free variation refers to the alternation of phonological forms of a word by one speaker that can be interchanged based on social contexts, without altering meaning. ex: [jɛ] 'yeah' [jɛs] 'yes' [ɹut] 'route' [ɹawt] 'route'

 This term refers to a manner of articulation whereby the airstream passes through a narrow constriction between articulators creating friction.
 Several fricatives in English include: /f, v, s, z/